 6. Gently toss the crumbled Roquefort, dried cranberries and walnuts together in a small bowl.

 8. In the same small bowl, combine the apple cider, port, and brown sugar, stirring to dissolve the sugar.

 9. Pour the mixture over and around the pears.

 10. Bake the pears, basting occasionally with the cider mixture, for 30 min.
 Set aside at room temperature.

 11. Just before serving, whisk together olive oil, lemon juice, and basting liquid in a large bowl.

 12. Drizzle each pear with some of the basting liquid.
 Sprinkle with salt and serve warm.
 Decorate with thyme.

-Ile de France Roquefort is made according to the artisanal tradition of Roquefort (DOP) with a crumbly yet unexpected creamy texture
+Ile de France Roquefort is made according to the artisanal tradition of Roquefort (AOP) with a crumbly yet unexpected creamy texture